fractalic/challenge2/README.md

 Upon arriving at a page, the crawler should

-1. Search if the page contains the desired content.
-If it does, it stores
+1. Search the page for the desired content.
+If it finds the content its looking for, then it stores
 	* The link identifying the page;
 	* The whole HTML content of the page, either to be used for later processing, or for caching purposes.
 2. Not revisit a page that has been visited before.
 This is achieved by storing the visited links in a **database**. (look below for instructions on how to setup you database server.)

-##The Task: Harvesting Job Opennings
+##The Task: Harvesting Job Openings
 Your task is write a **multithreaded** web crawler in Java *from the scratch* to **collect job offers** posted on the internet.

 Your crawler should start crawling from a set of *seed* pages, spawning a thread for each seed page.
 Typically the seeds will be company pages, such microsoft.com, qualcomm.com, etc. Your crawler should be able to detect pages that contain job postings.
 You will do this by using suitable **regular expressions**. *There will be significant creativity in designing your regular expressions*.